awslabs/duvet/design/witness/dogfood.md

   the in-crate implementation annotations, and the verified `is_executed_by` cell confirms it.
-Spec text quoted by a witnessed proof test is covered ONLY by implementation annotations inside the witness's line set — engine-side copies of that text were removed (they return with the LCOV producer) or narrowed to the clauses the engine genuinely owns.
+Spec text quoted by a witnessed proof test is covered ONLY by implementation annotations inside the witness's line set; the engine keeps no copies of that text beyond the clauses it genuinely owns (engine-side copies return with the LCOV producer).
 - The runtime `type=test` annotations (on `#[test]` fns) are UNWITNESSED in a proof-only run — Decision 8, on purpose.
 Together with the CI-discharged meta-obligation tests in ci.yml (staging